 Marketing does not work in a siloed fashion.
-Social media, email, content marketing, and SEO – all work together to build a brand and get conversions for your business.
+Social media, email, content marketing, QR code marketing and SEO – all work together to build a brand and get conversions for your business.
 That’s what omnichannel marketing is all about.
 You must try to impart a consistent experience to the users through all the platforms.

 Two marketing channels that I would like to discuss here are email marketing and SEO.
 The interdependence between the two seems least evident, but it can take your business to the next level and improve the customer experience.

 Email marketing, if done correctly, can boost your website traffic and get you a better search engine ranking.
 How?
 Read this article to find out.

 One of the most significant advantages of using email campaigns is that they empower you to drive a lot of qualified and targeted traffic to your website.
 This, in turn, helps lower your bounce rates by a significant margin, improving your search engine ranking in the process.
 To understand this better, let us first wrap our heads around the concept of bounce rate itself.
 All search engines keep track of how long visitors stay on your website and what proportion of them leave or “bounce” from it without interacting with any of the content.
 And this plays a critical role when it comes to determining your search ranking.

 In simple terms, the higher the bounce rate, the lower your ranking will be.
 Although creating original or insightful content is the first step towards slashing the bounce rate of your website, it’ll continue to be in vain if you fail to regulate the quality of your traffic.
 Therefore, businesses prefer getting their website frequented by those prospects who are more likely to make a purchase or maybe just engage with your content.
 Email campaigns or, more specifically, email newsletters let them achieve this objective with ease.